Ryu has 3 of Dodgers’ 16 hits in 14-0 rout of Padres

 Kemp is just happy to be playing baseball that matters in September, after being on teams in San Diego and Atlanta that missed the playoffs in recent years.

 “This doesn’t get old,” he said after NL West-leading Los Angeles pounded out 16 hits in a 14-0 rout of the San Diego Padres on Sunday.
 “I’m excited about what’s to come.”

 The Dodgers’ division lead remained at 1½ games over Colorado, which won 2-0 at Arizona.

 The Dodgers finished their home slate at 44-37.
-They are 87-69 overall and would need to surpass the NL East champion Atlanta Braves (88-68) to earn home-field advantage in the NL Division Series.
+They are 87-69 overall with six games remaining and would need to surpass the NL East champion Atlanta Braves (88-68) to earn home-field advantage in the NL Division Series.

 Brian Dozier was the only Dodgers starter without at least one hit.
 Max Muncy entered as a pinch-hitter and drove in a team-high four runs.

 Los Angeles had three homers to extend its NL-leading and club-record total to 225.